chirayu-khandelwal/carbon-alpha0/CHAPETERS/Chapter 1: Project Setup and Chapter 2 : Basic Layout Guide.md

     * `Would you like to customize the default import alias (@/*)?` **No** (Defaults to the `@` sign, which is preferred)
     * `Would you like to use TurboPack for `bun dev`?` **No** (To ensure consistency with the tutorial environment)

-* Once the project is created, navigate into its directory: `cd carbon`.
+* Once the project is created, navigate into its directory: `cd vubo`.
 * Open the project in your IDE. **VS Code** is highly recommended for consistent extensions.

 ### 1.3.
 Project Structure Overview